 It is 1945.
 Ilsa (played by former Las Vegas showgirl Dyanne Thorne) is the buxom Nazi medical scientist who has an idea that women would make better soldiers than men because they have a higher pain tolerance.

-Ilsa also conducts private research, for her own sadistic pleasure.
-She also castrates men after having sex with them if they do not satisfy her . . .
+Ilsa also conducts private research for her own sadistic pleasure, forcing male prisoners to service her – and castrating them after having sex if they do not satisfy her cravings . . .

 There is lots of nudity and graphic violence, as you would expect from a 1970s sexploitation film, although much of the violence is also left to the imagination.